EPICS-F3RP61/epics-f3rp61/docs/Install.md

 ln -s libm3.so.1.0.0 libm3.so
 ```

-- Install the library on userland:
+- Install the library in the target userland:
 ```shell
 cd /opt
 mv libm3.so.1* /usr/lib